Stanisław Mielech

-Stanisław Mielech (29 April 1894 – 17 November 1962) was a Polish footballer.
-He played in two matches for the Poland national football team from 1921 to 1922.
+Stanisław Feliks Mielech (29 April 1894 – 17 November 1962) was a Polish footballer who played as a forward.
+He made two appearances for the Poland national team from 1921 to 1922.

-From 1923 to 1927 he was associated with Legia Warsaw.
+From 1923 to 1927, he was associated with Legia Warsaw.
 He was the originator of the name of this club.

 In December 2018, a plaque commemorating Stanisław Mielech was unveiled on the facade of the Polish Army Stadium in Warsaw.